 Themes - Architectural, Community development.

-41 School Street - Clement – Hayward House
+41 School Street - Pearson - Clement – Hayward Houses

+French held the property six years then sell to Moses Clement, wife Mary on May 6, 1845 for $750.
 The 1852 & 1855 maps of Andover list M. Clement at this house.
 Moses Clement was an Andover carpenter, merchant and business man.
-It appears that Clement may have built the house.
+Clement may have added to the house.
 Moses sells the property to Samuel Lawrence of Boston on April 1, 1854 with buildings.
 Samuel Lawrence was a merchant in Boston with partners: Oliver Perry of Andover, William U. Stone and Henry F. Jenkins of New York in the firm of "Lawrence, Stone & Company" of Boston.
-In 1858 the business was declared insolvent, and the courts appointed Charles D. Head of Brookline a broker and John Lowell, an attorney, to settle the debts against the company.
+In 1858 the business was declared insolvent, and the courts appointed Charles D. Head of Brookline, MA a broker and John Lowell, an attorney, to settle the debts against the company.
 The property was ultimately sold to Joel Phelps, a cordwainer.
 Phelps also had to pay off the outstanding mortgage, $778.37, held by Issac Wilson of North Andover.
 Joel Phelps, wife Lucinda, took ownership on Dec.
 10, 1858.

 Phelps owned for nine years then sold to E. Kendall Jenkins on April 10, 1867 for $1750.
-Jenkins held for two years, sub-divided the lot, and built his home on the lot next door at 39 School St. Jenkins then sold this property to Henry E. Hayward on Apr.
+Edward Kendall Jenkins had purchased the Peter French House and property next door at #39 on Sept.
+13, 1865 for $2100.
+Jenkins held for two years, sub-divided the lot and then sold this property to Henry E. Hayward on Apr.
 14, 1869.

 July 30, 1869 Andover Advertiser pg.
 2 col. 7 - Henry E. Hayward bought the Joel Phelps house on School St. and moved it back on the lot to create an ell and will construct a two story residence which will be one of the finest on the street.

-The ell to the rear is the original Phelps House and the Hayward House now fronts School St. Two houses in one.
+The ell to the rear is the original Pearson - Phelps House, built by John Brown in 1825, and the Hayward House now fronts School St. built in 1869.
+Two houses in one.

 The Jenkins family owned for 25 years before selling to Lillian Sleicher Chapin on May 31, 1921.